-They will be available on Blackboard.
-They will not be available outside the scheduled dates.
-There will be no makeups.
-Assignments can be submitted late but with a penalty of 20% per each day late.
+They will be on MyMISLab (Click on MyMISLab button in Blackboard).
+There will be not available outside the scheduled dates.
+There will be no make-ups.
+The assignments can only be taken once.

-Individual Online Assignment No. Chapters Covered Dates Available

-1 Chapter 2 June 4 - 9
+Individual Online Assignment No. Chapters Covered Dates Available 1 Chapter 1 January 17 - January 30 Midnight 2 Chapter 2 January 31 - February 6 Midnight 3 Chapter 3 February 7 - February 13 Midnight 4 Chapter 6 February 14 - February 20 Midnight

-2 Chapter 3 June 11 - 16

-3 Chapter 6 June 18 - 23

-4 Chapter 7 June 25 - 30

-Rubric for Grading Cases and Individual Assignments
+Rubric for Grading Group Assignments

-A Level (90-100 %) B Level (80-89 %) C Level (70 - 79 %) D Level (60-69 % or below) Score Completeness (20%) The answer is complete in all its components.
+Criterion A Level (90-100 %) B Level (80-89 %) C Level (70 - 79 %) D Level (60-69 % or below) Score Completeness (20%) The answer is complete in all its components.
 Complete in most components, not fully complete, though.
 Incomplete in many respects, only one or very few aspects responded.
 Incomplete in most elements.
 Does not answer most of the aspects of the question.
-Analysis (30%) It insightful .
+Analysis (30%) It insightful.
 It connects the aspects of the questions to concepts discussed in lecture and chapter.
 It supports all opinions with theory, evidence and solid logical arguments.
 Presents a fair analysis of most issues (not all of them, though).
 It fairly incorporates some concepts and theory form chapters to support opinions.
 Presents a superficial analysis of some issues; it omits relevant concepts and theory discussed in lecture and chapter.
 Opinions are not well supported by concepts or theory.
 Incomplete very scarce (if any) analysis of the main aspects of the question.
 Makes little or no connection with concepts discussed and presented in lecture and chapters.
 Does not support opinions with data or theory.
 Research (30%) Supplements the answer with detailed research of the situation presented in the case.
 The research is relevant and fits perfectly with the answer.
 The sources of research are thoroughly identified and documented.
 Supplements the answer with some research of the situation presented in the case.
 The research is fairly relevant and somehow fits with the answer.
 The sources of research are identified and documented.
-Supplements answer with limited research .
+Supplements answer with limited research.
 The research is almost not related to the main aspects of the question.
 Very limited documentation of the sources.
 Very little or non- existent research to supplement the answer.
 No documentation of sources.
 Presentation (20%) Writing is clear, concise and correct.
 Extremely well organized.
-Grammar is Writing is clear, concise and correct and contains very few errors .
+Grammar is correct.
+Writing is clear, concise and correct and contains very few errors.
 Well organized.
 Writing is unclear and contains numerous errors.
 Insufficient details.
 Lacks organization.
 Very unfocused, poorly written.
 Poor grammar.
 Unclear and poorly organized.
+Comments: Total

-Rubric For Grading Participations
+Rubric For Grading Class Participations:

-Criterion EXCELLENT GOOD AVERAGE UNSATISFACTORY 3 2.75 1.50 1.0 PREPERATION Comes very well Comes prepared Comes prepared Comes to the class prepared to the to the class, to the class, unprepared. class, covers all covers all/some covers some/a the cases/concepts in few cases/concepts in the chapter. cases/concepts the chapter. in the chapter.
+Criterion EXCELLENT GOOD AVERAGE UNSATISFACTORY 12 10.5 9.0 6.0 PREPERATION Comes very well Comes prepared Comes prepared Comes to the class prepared to the to the class, to the class, unprepared. class, covers all covers all/some covers some/a the cases/concepts in few cases/concepts in the chapter. cases/concepts the chapter. in the chapter.
 CONTINUOUS Participates Participates Just participates Doesn't participate.
 PARTICIPATION actively in all the actively in all in one/two three cases three/two/one cases. discussed that cases discussed. day.
-CLARITY All statements are Meaningful but Participates but Doesn't participate. comprehensible, lacks clarity. not focused on short and precise the concerned as per the context. topic.
-ENGLISH No errors.
-No Lacks either Lacks most of the Doesn't participate. stammering.
-Good vocabulary, or qualities like, Grammar, fluency makes some fluency, and vocabulary. mistakes while vocabulary and participating or good grammar in inappropriate participation. vocabulary usage.
+CLARITY All statements are Meaningful but Participates but Doesn't participate.
+CLARITY • Doesii i participate. comprehensible, lacks clarity. not focused on short and precise the concerned as per the context. topic.